AntonioTorres23/OpenGL_Notes/PBR Theory.md

 F0      = mix(F0, surfaceColor.rgb, metalness);
 ```

 We define a base reflectivity that is approximated for most dielectric surfaces.
 This is yet another approximation as $\Large{F_0}$ is averaged around most common dielectrics.
 A base reflectivity of 0.04 holds for most dielectrics and produces physically plausible results without having to author an additional surface parameter.
 Then, based on how metallic a surface is, we either take the dielectric base reflectivity or take $\Large{F_0}$ authored as the surface color.
-Because metallic surfaces absorb all
+Because metallic surfaces absorb all refracted light they have no diffuse reflections and we can directly use the surface color texture as their base reflectivity.